btcpayserver/btcpayserver-doc/docs/FAQ/ServerSettings.md

 Or see this [LunaNode example](https://github.com/JeffVandrewJr/patron/blob/master/SSH.md) with PuTTY.

-### How to see, as an admin, what's running on my server?
+### How to see, as an admin, what's running on my BTCPay Server?

 You need to SSH into your BTCPay Server, and run a single line to see the list of `apps` in the system: